-Egyptian journalist Abdullah Sousha was arrested on September 22, 2013, on multiple anti-state charges while covering protests in the city of Ismailiya.
+Egyptian journalist Abdullah Shousha was arrested on September 22, 2013, on multiple anti-state charges while covering protests in the city of Ismailiya.
 In 2019, Shousha was acquitted of all charges and was set to be released, but prosecutors filed additional terrorism charges against him and ordered his continued detention.

 On April 17, 2016, a criminal court found the journalist guilty of all charges and sentenced him to two years in prison, according to a report that month by now-shuttered regional rights group Journalists Against Torture.
-The court also convicted him of raising what is known as the "Raba’a Sign," a four-finger salute meant to commemorate the deaths of hundreds of Muslim Brotherhood supporters during the violent dispersal of a sit-in at Raba’a al-Adawiya square in August 2013, according to that report and the local journalist.
+The court also convicted him of raising what is known as the "Raba’a Sign," a four-finger salute meant to commemorate the deaths of hundreds of Muslim Brotherhood supporters during the violent dispersal of a sit-in at Raba’a al-Adawiya Square in August 2013, according to that report and the local journalist.
 Authorities banned the sign in 2016, according to reports.

-An Ismailiya court acquitted Shousha of all charges in the “Cell Cluster” case on April 2, 2019, and ordered his release, according to a report by the Egyptian Observatory for Journalism and Media.
-Authorities started his release procedures that month and did not disclose his location to his family or lawyer until June 2019, when prosecutors filed a new terrorism charge against him and ordered him to remain in detention, according to news reports.
+An Ismailiya court acquitted Shousha of all charges in the “Cell Cluster” case on April 2, 2019, and ordered his release, according the Egyptian Observatory for Journalism and Media.
+Authorities started his release procedures that month but did not disclose his location to his family or lawyer until June 2019, when prosecutors filed a new terrorism charge against him and ordered him to remain in detention, according to news reports.

 As of late 2023, Shousha was being held in Tora Prison in Cairo.
 He suffers from asthma and high blood sugar, according to the same local journalist, who added that Shousha had been denied medical care in prison.

 The Ministry of Interior, which oversees the police, the prison system, and the prosecutor general’s office did not answer CPJ’s emails requesting comment on Shousha’s case in late 2023.